-103.4 (Not adopted.
-See ORS 30.265) Liability.
+103.4 Liability.
 The fire code official, officer or employee charged with the enforcement of this code, while acting for the jurisdiction, shall not thereby be rendered liable personally, and is hereby relieved from all personal liability for any damage accruing to persons or property as a result of an act required or permitted in the discharge of official duties.
+See also ORS 30.265.

-ORS 30.265 is not part of this code but is reproduced or paraphrased here for the reader's convenience.
+ORS 30.265 is not a part of this code but is reproduced or paraphrased here for the reader's convenience.

-ORS 30.265 defines the scope of liablity of public body officers, employees and agents.
+ORS 30.265 defines the scope of liability of public body officers, employees and agents.